How to Export 3D Scenes to glTF/GLB in TypeScript

 Output .glb is smaller than expected / meshes are missing

-If the loaded scene has nodes without entities (e.g., empty groups from an OBJ), the GLB will not contain those nodes’ geometry.
+If the loaded scene has nodes without entities (e.g., empty groups from an OBJ), those nodes produce no geometry in the GLB output.
 Confirm your input file has actual polygon data using mesh.controlPoints.length > 0 before saving.

 GltfFormat.getInstance() returns undefined